WarrenTheRabbit/holbertonschool-simple_shell/CONTRIBUTING.md

 ### Contribution guide and brainstorm

-Add instructions or ideas on how the team can contribute to this file.
+Add instructions or ideas on how to contribute to the project.

 <hr>
 <details>